 2019 Video Streaming Latency ReportSeptember 16, 2019

+Streaming has found its way into our living rooms, workplaces, mobile phones, and community spaces.
 Today’s audiences demand high-definition content and smooth video delivery, no matter where they are or what device they’re using.
-But with an increasing number of videos being delivered live, minimizing video latency is key.
+And with an increasing number of videos being delivered live, minimizing latency is key.

 - Use cases continue to explode.
 While OTT and live sports still lead the way, a whopping 26% of survey respondents didn’t fit into any of the seven given categories.
 Our favorite niche use cases?
 Live commerce, healthcare, and situational awareness.

 - High-quality video reigns supreme.
 Or, to put another way: sacrificing video quality for low latency simply isn’t an option.

 - The majority of video streams are still lagging behind cable broadcasts in terms of delivery speed.

 - Sub-three-second latency is the sweet spot… and 2020 is the year.
 Whether by chance or by plan, it’s all happening in 2020.
 HTTP Low Latency technologies are set to delivery sub-three-second streams at scale in the near future.

 - HLS continues to deliver the majority of streaming media.
 Which explains why vendors across the streaming landscape are busy at work implementing support for the new Low-Latency HLS spec.